I upgraded to Zotero 5.0 and now my data is missing! How do I get it back?

 Restoring Your Data

-If you have also recently used Firefox's “Refresh Firefox” feature, you can also look for your Zotero data in a 'zotero' folder folder located in the “Old Firefox Data” folder on your desktop.
+If you recently used Firefox's “Refresh Firefox” feature, you can also look for your Zotero data in a 'zotero' folder folder located in the “Old Firefox Data” folder on your desktop.
 See Restore after Firefox Refresh for more details.

 To restore the data directory you located, follow these steps: